fmtlib/fmt/doc/api.rst

 streams.
 It is usually faster than the `format API`_ but, as IOStreams, may result in larger compiled code size.
 The main writer class is `~fmt::BasicMemoryWriter` which stores its output in a memory buffer and provides direct access to it.
-It is possible to write create custom writers that store output elsewhere by subclassing `~fmt::BasicWriter`.
+It is possible to create custom writers that store output elsewhere by subclassing `~fmt::BasicWriter`.

 .. doxygenclass:: fmt::BasicWriter